wp-plugins/woocommerce-molds/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Tired of manually configuring numerous product variations ?
-The Molds plugin is here to ease your work !
+The Molds plugin will ease your work !
 It can even do a little calculation on the prices.

 == Description ==

 For all users of the great Woocommerce plugin, this is a little tool to easily configure many variations (no limit in number).
 You will retrieve every option existing in the product variations panel, and the configuration is the same.

+French version of the plugin already included.

 A mold is composed of :